-Check out this other cute idea for what to try out with your children this winter!
+Check out these Santa Claus crafts for toddlers to try out with your own children this winter!
 You’ll need paper cups, which your kids can decorate to make them look like Santa Claus, reindeer or snowmen.
 After they are finished with that, string garlands through the top of the cups, allowing them to hang down from the cups.
 Feel free to attach pompoms, cut-out snowflakes and stars or cotton wool clouds to your strings.
 This is guaranteed to look super cute no matter where you hang these paper cup decorations!

 11. A Bundle of Santa Logs – Lovely and Easy

 Are you in search of Santa Claus crafts to make for your front porch or your garden?
 If this is the case, you just might have found an idea to try out with your kids!
 All you need to do is tie up a few shorter logs together in a bundle with a Christmas-themed ribbon.
 But before doing that, you’ll have to paint Santa faces on each logs’ end.
 Your kids are bound to have a lot of fun while doing this!
 You can even glue a pompom or a button on the logs to resemble Santa’s nose.

 12. Festive Wooden Spoons – Santa Claus Craft Ideas

 Sometimes Christmas or winter crafts are made from the most unusual materials or objects!
 Just one of these is a wooden spoon!
 Use the head of the spoon as a part to recreate Santa’s face.
 Feel free to paint a face on it and even add a mini Santa Claus cap, fixating it with a glue gun.
 Paint the neck of the spoon as well, in order to give your Santa spoon a wintery outfit!
 This is just another easy craft to put together with kids for the season!